For 15 years ABC2 has been proud to support photographer Pete O’Neal with the “It’s Kindertime Toy Drive”.

 His mother’s case grew cold and while police officers worked the case Pete decided to work to paint a better picture for city youth.
 He started with a children’s show, “It’s Kindertime” and moved on to the ABC2 Kindertime Toy Drive.

 Each year the toy drive is dedicated to fallen heroes.
-In 2012 there are 8 heroes that will be remembered with our efforts to collect and spread joy to children around the area.
 We asked Pete how his mother’s murder turned into a mission to help children in need, “I wanted to paint a different picture for city children, that there were different paths they could take.
 Show them there is another world out there for them.”

-From now until December 19th you can drop off new, unwrapped toys at the following locations:
+From Friday, November 29 until Monday, December 23, you can drop off new, unwrapped toys at the following MECU locations:

 These toys will be given to children at the Ronald McDonald House and Kennedy Krieger as well as children in need on the Eastern Shore, Baltimore City and in Baltimore, Carroll, Cecil, Harford, Howard, and Anne Arundel Counties.

 Our big distribution day will take place on Monday, December 2 between 3 p.m. and 6 p.m. at ABC2, WMAR TV studios at 6400 York Road, as a caravan of emergency vehicles will leave the television station with sirens blaring, lights flashing and toys in tow.
 WATCH LIVE: http://abc2news.com/live